nikantonelli/Groundhog/README.md

 ## Setup

-The program can be run as a long term command line program, or as one that is called periodically as a cron job.
+The program can be run as a command line program, or as one that is called periodically as a cron job.
 The program requires a spreadsheet to list the changes that you want to make.

 If you just list the changes as a list of 'Create' entries, then effectively you have a card importer (make sure you use the '-o' option).
 Bear in mind that this was not written for that purpose and might be a little awkward in use.